Werner syndrome: Effects on cell structure and function

 Patients with Werner syndrome lose the RecQ helicase activity in the WRN protein because of the loss of its C-terminus region, but the mechanism by which this happens is unclear.
 The loss of the helicase activity can have far-reaching consequences in terms of cell stability and mutation.
-One instance of these consequences involves telomeres.
+One instance of these consequences involves telomeres (the ends of chromosomes).
 It is thought that the WRN helicase activity is important not only for DNA repair and recombination, but also for maintaining telomere length and stability.
 Thus, WRN helicase is important for preventing catastrophic telomere loss during DNA replication.
-In a normal cell, the telomeres (the ends of chromosomes) undergo repeated shortening during the cell cycle, which can prevent the cell from dividing and multiplying.
+In a normal cell, the telomeres undergo repeated shortening during the cell cycle, which can prevent the cell from dividing and multiplying.
 This event can be counteracted by telomerase, an enzyme that extends the ends of the chromosomes by copying the telomeres and synthesizing an identical, but new end that can be added to the existing chromosome.
 However, patients with Werner syndrome often exhibit accelerated telomere shortening, indicating that there may be a connection between the loss of the WRN helicase activity and telomere and cell instability.
 While evidence shows that telomere dysfunction is consistent with the premature aging in WS, it has yet to be determined if it is the actual cause of the genomic instability observed in cells and the high rate of cancer in WS patients.

-Without the WRN protein, the interwoven pathways of DNA repair and telomere maintenance fail to suppress cancer and the aging symptoms seen in patients with WS.
-Events such as rapid telomere shortening cause Werner syndrome cells to exhibit low responses to overall cellular stress.
+Without the WRN protein, the interwoven pathways of DNA repair and telomere maintenance fail to suppress cancer and the aging symptoms seen in patients with Werner syndrome.
+Events such as rapid telomere shortening cause WS cells to exhibit low responses to overall cellular stress.
 In addition to telomere dysfunction, over-expression of oncogenes and oxidation can induce this type of response.
 High stress causes a synergistic effect, where WS cells become even more sensitive to agents that increase cell stress and agents that damage DNA.
 As a result, WS cells show a drastic reduction in replicative lifespan and enter into a stage of aging prematurely.
-The accumulation of these damaged cells due to telomere shortening over many years may be indicative of why Werner syndrome symptoms only appear after an individual is about twenty years old.
+The accumulation of these damaged cells due to telomere shortening over many years may be indicative of why WS symptoms only appear after an individual is about twenty years old.